 Sunday, April 04, 2010

 The Academy of Motion Picture Arts and Sciences.
-The full live transmission of the Oscar gala on Sunday, 7 March 2010 transmitted in Finland by Nelonen (Channel Four of Finland), recorded on our digital tv box late at night / early in the morning in the Finnish timezone.
-Because the live transmission ran late of schedule, the transmitter cut it before the closing credits.
+The full live telecast of the Oscar gala on Sunday, 7 March 2010 in Finland by Nelonen (Channel Four of Finland), recorded on our digital tv box late at night / early in the morning in the Finnish timezone.
+Because the live telecast ran late of schedule, the sender cut it before closing credits.
 We watched it at home in Helsinki on Easter Sunday, 4 April 2010.

-As an aficionado of the musical genre I love the Oscar gala shows.
-I failed to see last year's show because of a malfunction in my digital box.
+As an aficionado of the musical I love Oscar gala shows.
+I failed to see last year's show because of a malfunction in the digital box.
 Now I was able to see the show but was a bit disappointed with the changes which may have taken place already earlier but which I first now became aware of.
 There seemed to be fewer lavish musical production numbers and less montage sequences.
-There seemed to be less emphasis on the technical achievements.
+There seemed to be less emphasis on technical achievements.

 From the Academy's website I learn that there was a special Sci-Tech Awards (Scientific & Technical Awards Winners) reception on 20 February 2010: http://www.oscars.org/awards/scitech/winners.html